 Plan your next Spain trip!
-Here’s our guide for Filipinos about applying for a Schengen tourist visa to Spain.
+Here’s our guide for Filipinos about applying for a Schengen Spain Visa.
 Enjoy your next holiday in Spain!

 Who wouldn’t want to go to Spain?
 Of course, everyone does!
 For us Filipinos, we need to obtain a tourist visa first.
-In able to have that, we should get a Schengen tourist visa to Spain at the Spanish Embassy in Manila.
+In able to have that, we should get a Schengen Spain Visa at the Spanish Embassy in Manila.

 This European country has a lot to offer for tourists.
 Culture, rich history, awesome dishes, beautiful attractions, and mind-blowing building architecture.
 Madrid?
 Barcelona?
 Valencia?
 Every city and places in Spain offers wonderful experiences and popular tourist destination.
 If you’re in to witness all these, then what are you waiting for?
 Apply for a Schengen Tourist Visa and head your way to Spain!